 257,152 acres / 104,068 hectares

 - Nero d’Avola (red): A bolder red wine variety with fruity flavors of plum, raspberry sauce, and licorice with fine tannins with a somewhat smoky, spiced finish.
 Pairs excellently with rich roasted meats and veggies.

 - Inzolia, Grillo, and Catarratto (white): Three white wine grapes typically used for Marsala but also make for great, more full-bodied, chardonnay-like whites.
 Think lemons, yellow apples, mango, notes of tarragon, and a refreshing salty sea breeze.

 204,500 acres / 82,760 hectares

 - Negroamaro (red): A deeper, darker red wine from Puglia with more plum and herbal notes of dried sage and oregano.
-There’s a Negroamaro blend with Malvasia Nera and together they make perfect balance in a rich red wine called Salice Salentino DOC.
+There’s a Negroamaro blend with Malvasia Nera, and together they make a perfect balance in a rich red wine called Salice Salentino DOC.

 191,858 acres / 77,644 hectares